jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Uniqueness
 **You can only have one character with a specific name on your side at one time.** If you play a character with the same name as one that's already on your side, then you must KO the first one.
 If they both enter play simultaneously, then you must pick one to KO.
 If the second one ends up on your side through some special effect (e.g., Mind Controlling an enemy character), then you still must KO the first character.

 The only exception to all of this is your Main Character.
 You may never control a character with the same name as your Main Character.
-If an effect wou
+If an effect would cause that, ignore that part of the effect.

 # Vampire